ELOPING

 Find your vendors

 Eloping requires far fewer vendors than a traditional wedding, but there are still some things that you may want to book.
 The only vendor you officially need (if you want a legal ceremony) is a celebrant.
 In Scotland, this can be either a religious or a belief celebrant.
-We recommend finding a Humanist celebrant through the Humanist Society Scotland, or an Inter faith celebrant through the One Spirit Interfaith Foundation, to conduct a unique ceremony focused on your love for each other.
-We can also give our personal recommendations for our favourite Scottish celebrants (and importantly the ones willing to travel to the Outer Hebrides) in our exclusive 98-page planning guide, that we send out to all our couples.
+We recommend finding a Humanist celebrant through the Humanist Society Scotland, or an Interfaith celebrant through the One Spirit Interfaith Foundation, to conduct a unique ceremony focused on your love for each other.
+We can also give our personal recommendations for our favourite Scottish celebrants (and importantly the ones willing to travel to the Outer Hebrides) in our exclusive 100-page planning guide, that we send out to all our couples.

 The Outer Hebrides has many accommodation options, from country hotels to cool Air BnBs to glamping pods.
 Accommodation does book up quickly in the summer months, so don’t hesitate in choosing where to stay.
 When eloping, you will likely spend more time in your accommodation than if you were having a traditional wedding.
 Hence, we think it’s important to pick somewhere really special, and remember it’s going to feature in your wedding photos, so you want it to look cool.